kovidgoyal/calibre/manual/drm.rst

 calibre were to support opening or viewing DRM files it could be trivially modified to be used as a tool for DRM removal which is illegal under today's laws.
 Open source software and DRM are a clash of principles.
-While DRM is all about controlling the user open source software is about empowering the user.
+While DRM is all about controlling the user, open source software is about empowering the user.
 The two simply can not coexist.